photo: r. whittaker

 So, the fringe of the field also could be a comment on the life that exists at the edges of things where people have to meet life with less and dig deeper.
 How do you like that?

 ARCHANA: That’s pretty cool.
 That gives it more value than I probably would have assigned it myself.
-But I think also that I was trying to do more with less.
+But I also think that I was trying to do more with less.
 As you can see, none of these are particularly tricky pieces.
 When we moved Kala from—I think it was at 3200 Adeline at one point, many years ago.
 We moved it to 1060 Heinz, which is where the professional artists mostly were in a big studio upstairs, which we still have.
 It was the beginning of Kala in this building.
 Then we planned, over time, and were able to create this gallery.

 So after I moved both KALA’s studio, and then my own private studio to Emeryville at the Artist’s Co-op, I looked at my older work and thought, “I can’t go back to doing more of that.”
 I think every artist has those moments where you just feel like you have to move a bit in a new direction.
 But I didn’t know what direction.
 So that’s when I started making a mark, just a simple mark on a piece of paper with a black ink pen.
 And we talked about that in your first article.
-Right? [yes] Over time it became a kind of water-witching, trying to find the secret spring by just waiting and slowing way down, experimenting with you call “automatic drawing.”
+Right? [yes] Over time it became a kind of water-witch, trying to find the secret spring by just waiting and slowing way down, experimenting with what you call “automatic drawing.”
 You could just wait until your hand wanted to move.
 You just waited for a sort of internal impulse without your mind directing it.
 And you were going to ask me, I think, about automatic drawing at some point.
 I don’t know if this is the wrong time.

 RICHARD: No. It’s perfect, because I think that’s another really interesting thing.
 I think the Surrealists brought this in, but maybe you found it on your own.